Which place is cheaper, Nashville or Columbia?

 The winter brings many poeple to Columbia as well as Nashville.
 Also, the museums, the Christmas ambience, the shopping scene, and the cuisine are the main draw to Nashville this time of year.

 It's quite cold in Nashville in the winter.
 In the winter, Columbia is much warmer than Nashville.
-Typically, the winter temperatures in Columbia in January are around 45°F (7°C), and Nashville is about 38°F (4°C).
+Typically, the winter temperatures in Columbia in January average around 45°F (7°C), and Nashville averages at about 38°F (4°C).

 In the winter, Columbia often gets more sunshine than Nashville.
 Columbia gets 171 hours of sunny skies this time of year, while Nashville receives 134 hours of full sun.